Spinal Cord Injury

 - Medication - especially to control pain and muscle spasms

-Recognized by U.S. News & World Report as High Performing in Neurology & Neurosurgery, Tampa General Hospital has a full staff of physicians and surgeons who are among the top in their field for spinal cord injury treatment.
+Recognized by U.S. News & World Report as a High Performing Hospital for Neurology & Neurosurgery, Tampa General Hospital has a full staff of physicians and surgeons who are among the top in their field for spinal cord injury treatment.